 This is a very good point, and prompted us to rework our root biomass analyses.
 We instead look at extreme cases of assumed background root decomposition.
 In all but the most extreme case (no background root decomposition in the short rotation and 100% background decomposition in the extended rotation) the statistics show the short rotation maize produced more root biomass than the extended rotation maize in the 0-15 cm depth.
-In other words the conclusion does not change, only the magnitude of the difference.
-This lends confidence our results are robust.
+In other words, the conclusion does not change, only the magnitude of the difference.
+This lends confidence that our results are robust.

 3. In addition, the negative root mass in the top 15 cm is ~125 kg ha-1 which accounts for a majority of the difference in total root biomass (~180 kg ha-1) between the two systems.
 Factoring in that there must be root growth in the top 15 cm that connect the root biomass at 15-30 cm soil depth, I would guess there isn't a significant difference in total root biomass.

-Indeed, there is not conclusive evidence there is a difference in total root biomass based on our data, only the way it is distributed in the soil.
+Indeed, we found was no conclusive evidence that there was a difference in total root biomass between the two cropping systems, only the way it was distributed in the soil.
 We added text to clarify that.

 4. The root biomass addition method is also confounded by the fact that microbial activity decreases with soil depth.
 The deeper alfalfa roots may not decompose as readily as those in the top 15 cm.
 So, subtracting out the root biomass at planting at all soil depths may be accurate at deeper depths but not accurate for shallower soil depths.
-By using the ‘extreme assumptions’ ranges we address this issue.
-The differences at the deeper soil depths were sensitive to the assumed decomposition, so we do not claim differences in the root production at those depths (>15 cm).
+By using the ‘extreme assumptions’ ranges noted above, we addressed this issue.
+The differences at the deeper soil depths were sensitive to the assumed decomposition, so we do not claim differences between the cropping systems in root production at those depths (>15 cm).

 5. The method for collecting root biomass described by the authors likely has significant error and likely contributes the large error bars in Figure 3.
 Root biomass is collected from 4 samples collected from 32 mm diameter (1.26 inch) soil corers.
 This is roughly 32 cm2 (5 square inches) area in total.
 There is likely an extremely high variability in root biomass especially at lower depths where roots are much sparser and would depend on the ability to capture a root in that segment.
 Thus, it's hard to compare the systems at depths below 15 cm.

-It is true there may have been true differences at depths below 15 cm that we were unable to detect due to our sampling scheme.
+We agree with the reviewer that there may have been true differences between cropping systems at depths below 15 cm that we were unable to detect due to our sampling scheme.
 We added text to the manuscript to acknowledge this possibility.
-We note that the coefficients of variation of the measurements showed no pattern with regards to depth, so taking more subsamples in each plot may not have reduced the variation at lower depths, and therefore may not have resulted in more statistical power – it’s difficult to say.
+We note that the coefficients of variation of the measurements showed no pattern with regard to depth, so taking more subsamples in each plot may not have reduced the variation at lower depths, and therefore may not have resulted in more statistical power – it’s difficult to say.

 6. Authors suggest the complex system is more resilient to extreme weather events which increases yield.
 The authors provide broad characterization of the average weather conditions for the measured years (hot vs cold and wet vs. dry).
 It would be nice to include some measure of the extreme weather events from those years (heavy rainfall, heat waves, droughts, frost, etc.) as these events and their timing may contribute to differences in yield.